Michieljoris/quilt/README.md

 The test tab under Examine lets you set up simple read and write tests to test security set by the security object of databases and any validate_doc_update functions.

-Clone the repo, then run ./serve in the root dir, and visit the app at the port displayed.
+Clone the repo, do a npm install and then run ./serve in the root dir, and visit the app at the port displayed.

 Or run ./develop and edit the source.
 On save the site gets rebuilt.
 Refresh the browser to see the result.